reactjs/react.dev/content/docs/typechecking-with-proptypes.md

 );
 ```

-You can also put propTypes and defaultProps as static props inside React class.
+You can also put the defaultProps as static props inside React class.

 ```javascript
 class Greeting extends Component {